Anchor-Protocol/anchor-docs/DOCS_STYLE_GUIDE.md

-# Terra Docs Style guide
+# Anchor Docs Style guide

-Use the following style guide to ensure the Terra documentation is understandable, useful, consistent, and organized.
+Use the following style guide to ensure the Anchor documentation is understandable, useful, consistent, and organized.

-Although the current Terra documentation doesn't adhere to all of the following style guidelines, apply them when you revise the current content and write new content.
+Although the current Anchor documentation doesn't adhere to all of the following style guidelines, apply them when you revise the current content and write new content.
 Over time, the style guidelines will be applied throughout the documentation.

 ## Basic principles